johannschopplich/nuxt-api-party/docs/guides/openapi-integration.md

 })
 ```

-For reactive `path` parameters, pass a ref or getter function instead of a plain object.
+For reactive `path` parameters, pass a ref or getter function:

 ```ts
 const id = ref(10)